+Located in Central Texas, Austin is the state capital and boasts a population of a little more than 950,000.
 Austin is home to the University of Texas, the Texas State Capitol, Governor’s Mansion, Senate, and House of Representatives, all of which attract a variety of visitors.
-The UT football, baseball, basketball and volleyball teams draw spectators to home games.
+The UT football, baseball, basketball, and volleyball teams draw spectators to home games.
 Nearby Lake Travis, as well as Town Lake and Lake Austin, are popular destinations for fishermen, water skiers, swimmers, and water sports enthusiasts.
 But, more than anything, Austin is famous for its music.
-Regardless of what time of year you visit, there will be plenty of entertainment, lodging and dining options available for you in Austin.
+Regardless of what time of year you visit, there will be plenty of entertainment, lodging, and dining options available for you in Austin.

+The gem of the Coastal Bend, Corpus Christi is home to 325,000 people.
+Recent years have seen the area take huge leaps in building attractions.
+The Texas State Aquarium and USS Lexington are among the top visitor destinations in the state.
+Of course, being a “beach town,” Corpus Christi also boasts an impressive stretch of shore.
 The Padre Island National Seashore stretches from Corpus south 75 miles to the Port Mansfield Cut.
-This isolated stretch of beach has gained recognition as a sea turtle nesting ground, as well as being a favorite spot for fishermen, sun seekers and beachgoers.
-Corpus also features an impressive number of quality hotels, restaurants, and museums.
+This isolated stretch of beach has gained recognition as a sea turtle nesting ground, as well as being a favorite spot for fishermen, sun seekers, and beachgoers.
+Corpus Christi also features an impressive number of quality hotels, restaurants, and museums.

-San Antonio is a unique blend of historic landmarks such as the Alamo, world-class dining and hotels along the Riverwalk, and modern attractions such as Fiesta Texas and SeaWorld Texas.
-With plenty to do and see, San Antonio is a favorite with visitors 12 months a year.
+Probably the most recognized “tourist town” in Texas, San Antonio is a true metropolis, with more than 1.5 million individuals residing there.
+San Antonio is a unique blend of historic landmarks such as the Alamo, world-class dining and hotels along the Riverwalk, and modern attractions such as Six Flags Fiesta Texas and SeaWorld San Antonio.
+With plenty to do and see, San Antonio is a favorite with visitors every month of the year.

-So, while there are a number of “out-of-the-way” towns and attractions to visit in Texas, if you are looking for a sure thing, you can’t go wrong with one of Texas’ top cities.
+So, while there are a number of “out-of-the-way” towns and attractions to visit in Texas, if you are looking for a sure thing, you can’t go wrong with one of these Texas’ top cities.